TripleSpeeder/StandingOrderDapp/README.md

 # Recurring payments/standing orders with Ethereum
 ## Website
 The UI is live at [http://stors.dappstar.io](http://stors.dappstar.io).
-Note that the contracts are currently only deployed on the Ropsten test network.
+The contract is deployed on Main, Ropsten and Kovan networks.
 ## Problem
 As a smart contract can not do anything by itself there is no straightforward way to have automatic recurring payments.
 You always need an external call (transaction) to trigger